Criscape/tasklyapp/README.md

 # Taskly App

-Application for manage a list of tasks, for productivity purposes.
+Application to manage a list of tasks, for productivity purposes.
 This repository is the back-end server, the front-end server can be found here: [Taskly App Front].

 [Taskly App Front]: <https://github.com/Criscape/tasklyapp-front>